6SL3PT/react-css227-project/README.md

 # Music Service Web Project

+## Server Side Branch
 This repository is created for practice & study.
-A music service web made with MERN stack, this branch is for server back-end of both sites (client & admin).
+A music service web made with MERN stack, this branch is for server of both sites (client & admin).

 The original purpose of this project is to complete the assignment (KMUTT, CSS227), which had minimum functionality requirement as follow: